P2i: Technology

-The treatment decreases the surface energy of objects by adding an perfluorinated carbon polymer coating onto exposed surfaces.
+The treatment decreases the surface energy of objects by adding a perfluorinated carbon polymer coating onto exposed surfaces.
 The coating reduces the disruption of intermolecular bonds within a liquid.
 Liquids thus tend to bead up instead of penetrating or absorbing into the object.

 The treatment process coats objects using a pulsed plasma-enhanced chemical vapor deposition apparatus at room temperature.
 The coating is introduced as a vapor and ionized.
 This deposits a polymerized layer of the plasma monomers, which binds covalently and durably to the object's surface.
 The mild temperature and pressure conditions of this process permit a broad variety of items and materials to be treated.
-Occurring at low pressure, the coating penetrates complex three-dimensional objects, protecting it internally and externally in the one process.
-The coating, being very thin, does not alter the look or feel of solid objects, or the vapor porosity of fabrics.
+Occurring at low pressure, the coating penetrates complex three-dimensional objects, protecting it internally and externally in the same process.
+The coating, being very thin, does not alter the look or feel of solid objects or the vapor porosity of fabrics.